-Times Higher Education released its European Rankings for 2020.
+Times Higher Education has released its latest European Rankings.
 The recent years have seen a steady increase in the teaching quality and research in Scandinavian countries, especially in Finland and Sweden.
 The developments can also be noticed in the results for this year’s top 200 European university rankings.

 Top 15 universities in Scandinavian countries

 Here are the best 11 Scandinavian universities featured in the top 200 European universities by Times Higher Education Rankings 2021.
 The first 12 of these universities are actually present in the top 100, confirming the high-quality education, research and services universities provide to their students.

 - Karolinska Institute - Sweden

 - University of Gothenburg - Sweden